 That said, aside from being over a decade old, the question itself likely doesn’t represent the asexual (or potentially asexual) population.
 Many asexuals do experience sexual attraction, but extremely rarely (depending on how rarely, these people might consider themselves gray-asexual, or just functionally asexual with maybe a handful of exceptions.)
 Many asexuals experience romantic or aesthetic attraction, and it can be very difficult to distinguish between romantic and aesthetic and sexual attraction if your culture doesn’t give you the affordance for doing so.
 So even if the households surveyed represent the general population, I would still expect the 1% number to under-represent how many asexual people there are.

 As a counter-point, it’s also certainly possible to have a low libido or low sexual interest as a result of a physical health-, mental health-, or something else-related, reason.
 While some people with this camp might permanently identify as asexual, others don’t, or might only realize that their low sexual interest isn’t as innate as they thought once they get treatment, or improve other parts of their lives.
-Late bloomers might also develop sexual attraction far after their piers.
+Late bloomers might also develop sexual attraction far after their peers.
 So we’d expect there to be some people who identify as asexual, but actually aren’t (or wouldn’t in better circumstances), as well.

 Note that in a later piece, Bogaert says that as awareness of asexuality grows, he doesn’t know what the true number is either.